 Format: Each requested instruction shall: (1) cite the authority or source of the instruction; (2) be set forth in full; (3) be on a separate page; (4) be numbered; (5) cover only one subject or principle of law; and (6) not repeat principles of law contained in any other requested instruction.
-If a standard instruction has blanks or offers options (e.g., for gender), the parties must fill in the blanks or make the appropriate selections in their proposed instructions.
+If a standard instruction has blanks or offers options (e.g., for gender6), the parties must fill in the blanks or make the appropriate selections in their proposed instructions.

-Index: All proposed jury instructions must have an index that includes the following for each instruction, as illustrated in the example below:
+Index: All proposed jury instructions must have an index that includes the number, title, source, and page number for each instruction, as illustrated below: